RogueWar/DIORA/README.md

+Programmed by: Buentipo, Anthony C.
+               Gatmin, Charlene S.
 # PROJECT DIORA
-A website, created with the use of html, css, flask, python, database.
+A website, created with the use of html, css, python, flask, python, database.
-# DATABASE EMPLOYEE MANAGEMENT SYSTEM
-A purely made database using MySQL Workbench.